Corporate Entity: Spot Networks Pty Ltd

 TASMANIA'S DIVERSITY AND UNIQUENESS - A CURIOUS ISLAND AT THE EDGE OF THE WORLD

 Explore Tasmania's diverse and spectacular destinations each with its unique appeal.
-To learn more about Australia's magnificent island state visit Discover Tasmania.
-Feed your curious - discover a place where the unexpected roams, the extraordinary abounds and the everyday is anything but.
+To learn more about Australia's magnificent island state, visit Discover Tasmania.
+Feed your curious and discover a place where the unexpected roams, the extraordinary abounds and the everyday is anything but.
 Tasmania awaits.
 Go behind the scenery and watch a curious journey.

 MONA (MUSEUM OF OLD AND NEW ART)